 In July 2021, Condor announced plans to refresh its long haul fleet with Airbus A330-900neos.
-In this post I wanted to take an updated look at that, as the new aircraft type should enter service for the airline in the coming weeks.
+In this post I wanted to take an updated look at that, as Condor has just taken delivery of its first of these jets, and the plane should enter service shortly.

 Condor becomes German launch customer for A330-900neo